 Organizations may propose a team of three to five members.
 Strong preference will be given to Latino/Hispanic-serving organizations that can provide an organizational leader (e.g., supervisor), as well as consumer peer advocate(s), bilingual paraprofessionals, including Promotoras, and/or bilingual clinicians working with a behavioral health team.
 Participants will be expected to directly implement the program.
-Participants should have at least 2 years of experience providing some form of family, youth, social or behavioral health services.
+Participants should have at least two years of experience providing some form of family, youth, social or behavioral health services.
 Knowledge of Evidence Based Programs/Practices among team members is also preferred.

 Questions to consider before applying for Familia Adelante

 - In my organization, is there a need to augment services for high-risk Latino youth (those with early signs of behavioral or emotional issues or risky behaviors)?

 - Does my organization have access to middle school age youth 10-14?

 - Can my organization commit staff and other resources to implement this 12-week in-person or 8-week virtual online curriculum-based model?

 - Can this program be sustained by the organization?
 Does my organization have a relationship with a potential funder for FA?
 Please refer to the readiness checklist below for more details on sustaining the program.

 Are you ready to implement the Familia Adelante program?

 Prior to filling out the application, please review the Implementation Readiness Checklist (pdf) to learn more about what is required to implement this program.